IssacLimJJ/IssacLimJJ/README.md

-### Hi there I am Issac, an amateur developer using Github for the firt time 👋
+### Hi there I am Issac, an amateur developer using Github for the first time 👋

 <!--
 **IssacLimJJ/IssacLimJJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.